 - a.
-The Headteacher, Governors and SENDCo are responsible for the strategic development of the SEND policy and provision to raise the achievement of SEN pupils.
-The SENDCO meets each term with the SEND Governor to review policy and plan future developments. - b.
-The responsibilities of the SEND Co-ordinator (SENDCO) include: - i.
-Overseeing the day-to-day operation of the school's SEND policy. - ii.
+The Headteacher, Governors and SENCo are responsible for the strategic development of the SEN policy and provision to raise the achievement of SEN pupils.
+The SENCO meets each term with the SEN Governor to review policy and plan future developments. - b.
+The school's SEN Co-ordinator is James Haddell.
+The SEN Governor is Debbie McKenna - c.
+The responsibilities of the SEN Co-ordinator (SENCO) include: - i.
+Overseeing the day-to-day operation of the school's SEN policy. - ii.
 With the class teacher ensure provision for children with special educational needs to allow them to access all curriculum areas and subjects and all other aspects of school life, including PE, sports days, participation in the school council, extracurricular activities and school visits - iii.
 Liaising with, and advising fellow teachers - iv.
 Managing Teaching and Learning Assistants where applicable - v.
 Overseeing the records of all children with special educational needs - vi.
 Liaising with parents of children with special educational needs - vii.
-Contributing to the in-service training of staff c.
-The governing body:
+Contributing to the in-service training of staff - viii.

-- viii.
 Liaising with external agencies including the LA's support and educational psychology services, health and social services and voluntary bodies - ix.
+EAL Co-ordinator
-Liaise with designated teacher for Looked After Children - x.
-Children with Medical Needs Co-ordinator - xi.
-Liaising with preschools prior to entry and with receiving schools on transfer.

-- i. challenges the school and its members to secure necessary provision for any pupil identified as having special educational needs.
-They ask challenging questions to ensure all teachers are aware of the importance of providing for children with SEND and ensuring that funds and resources are used effectively. - ii. ensures that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy. - iii. reviews this policy annually and considers any amendments in light of the review findings.
+- x.
+Liaise with designated teacher for Looked After Children - xi.
+Children with Medical Needs Co-ordinator - xii.
+Liaising with preschools prior to entry and with receiving schools on transfer. - d.
+The governing body: - i. challenges the school and its members to secure necessary provision for any pupil identified as having special educational needs.
+They ask challenging questions to ensure all teachers are aware of the importance of providing for children with SEN and ensuring that funds and resources are used effectively. - ii. ensures that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy. - iii. reviews this policy annually and considers any amendments in light of the review findings.
 The Head teacher reports the outcome of the review to the full governing body.